Study, Learn, and Put Self Sufficiency into Practice at Home or at Work

 - Even an arid desert garden can produce food, if you choose appropriate plants and apply a few horticultural tricks to the way you grow them

-You may choose to have your greenhouse set up with a hydroponic system too so all the plants are automatically fed and watered through the growing season for you.
-This could be your nightmare of how to grow and you may only be prepared to grow strictly organically with the plants with in the ground or growing in post of organic soil, with chickens pecking around the base of the pots to control any insect pests heading for your crop.
-Alternatively you may already be hooked on growing vegetables and want to set up a much larger more serious growing area so you can grow enough to sell to market stalls, local shops and then the sky is the limit for you new interest!
+You may choose to have your greenhouse set up with a hydroponic system too, so all the plants are automatically fed and watered through the growing season for you.
+You may want to only be prepared to grow strictly organically, with plants grown in the ground or in pots of organic soil, with chickens pecking around the base of the pots to control any insect pests around your crop.
+Alternatively, you may already be hooked on growing vegetables and want to set up a much larger more serious growing area so you can grow enough to sell to market stalls, local shops and then the sky is the limit for your new interest!

 Growing Produce is only Part of Self Sufficiency